longchaoliu/BreastCancerDiagnosisMRI/README.md

 # Installation

-For those of you brave enough, you can attempt at making a conda environment using the provided yaml file.
+Code tested in tensorflow 2.8.4 in google colab (notebook provided for running demo)

+yaml file for installing a conda environment for tensorflow 2.0.0 provided

 Docker container in the works...